 Cane toads are highly poisonous, and trying to eat one will be the last supper for predators like this King Brown Snake.
 Photo by Jonno Webb.

-Although some scientific papers aren't too easy to read, they have the benefit of being reliable.
-Most public statements in the media just involve people offering their opinions about things, without having to produce any evidence.
-Scientific papers are very different because they are checked by anonymous expert reviewers before being accepted for publication.
-That's a really tough process - the top journals reject about 95% of all papers that are submitted to them!
-It means that to be published in a scientific journal, a paper has to provide reliable evidence to back up everything it says.
-But that makes scientific papers more difficult to read.
-So, we decided to provide a user-friendly version, so that people without scientific training can understand more about cane toads, their effects on the native fauna, and what we can do to fight the invader.
+There's one huge benefit to scientific papers - they are reliable.
+Most statements in social media involve people offering their opinions about things, without any evidence.
+Scientific papers are very different.
+They are checked by anonymous expert reviewers.
+To be published in a scientific journal, a paper has to provide reliable evidence for everything it says.
+But that makes scientific papers more difficult to read, so, we decided to provide a user-friendly version.
+This website is designed to help people understand more about cane toads, their effects on the native fauna, and what we can do to fight the invader.
 That’s what this website aims to do.

 Photo by Lydia Fucsko 2021